polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 >**Note:** The majority of customers choose to use Transparent Data Encryption (TDE) when deploying SQL Server databases to Azure.
 If you use TDE, then you cannot use the Always-On Availability Group wizard.
 Instead, you have to follow the instructions described in <https://blogs.msdn.microsoft.com/saponsqlserver/2017/04/04/more-questions-from-customers-about-sql-server-transparent-data-encryption-tde-azure-key-vault/> .
 Alternatively, you can enable TDE after establishing the Always On Availability Group, however this is a tedious and slow process.
 For the purpose of this lab, you will not enable TDE and use the Always-On Availability Group wizard when setting up the Always-On Availability Group.

-In the Failover Cluster Manager, create a new Client Access Point with the following settings:
+In the Failover Cluster Manager, you will create a new Client Access Point with the following settings:

 -   Name: **s03-db-agl0**

--   IP address: **10.0.1.16 (static) --** *make sure it matches the IP address assigned to the s03-lb-db load balancer*
+-   IP address: **10.0.1.16 (static)** *make sure it matches the IP address assigned to the s03-lb-db load balancer*

-Set the dependency of **s03-db-ag0** on **s03-db-agl0**.

-Use Windows PowerShell to set the properties of the IP address resource of the newly created Client Access Point as follows:
+You will set the dependency of **s03-db-ag0** on **s03-db-agl0* and use Windows PowerShell to set the properties of the IP address resource of the newly created Client Access Point as follows:

 -   Address: **10.0.1.16**